QuantEcon/NUS_workshop_2016/README.md

 such as [Python](https://www.python.org/) and [Julia](http://julialang.org/)
 for research and policy analysis.

-This workshop will cover the basics of these two language and their use in computational economics.
+This workshop will cover the basics of these two languages and their use in computational economics.
 We assume that participants have basic programming skills but do not know either Python or Julia.
 We will provide a comparison and overview of these languanges, including set up,